Gezondheid zorg voeding

 There is already plenty of knowledge about the positive impact of balanced and adapted diets on health.
 Making that positive impact a reality though, is only possible when every actor clearly understands how to adapt their processes and products.
 Essentially, the current knowledge still needs to be translated into concrete practical guidelines.
 These guidelines may concern modifying the choice of ingredients, adapting recipes, the parameters of production processes, shelf-life and packaging techniques.
 However, it also concerns logistical processes such as storage, transport, and the distribution of meals.

-The project mainly targets food processing companies and their suppliers, which can then employ the knowledge and information gained to adapt their processes and recipes to the end user’s needs.
+The results of the project mainly target food processing companies and their suppliers, which can then employ the knowledge and information gained to adapt their processes and recipes to the end user’s needs.

 We also focus on (care) organisations that produce meals for special target groups.
 That could mean hospitals required to provide many meals a day for several different target groups, all with different nutritional needs.
 But it could just as easily cover residential care centres for the elderly, which have a different set of specific needs.
 A central kitchen is frequently used to produce for different centres and different target groups.
-This project also includes the logistical step (transport, storage) between these different centres.
+The results of this project also include the logistical step (transport, storage) between these different centres.
 Some institutions prepare their own meals, however, a significant number rely on external caterers and food service companies that offer ready-to-eat meals or meal components.

 Project partners

-Flanders’ FOOD manages and coordinates the project.
-The project will be executed in collaboration with VIVES University and ILVO (Flanders Research Institute for Agriculture, Fisheries and Food).
+Flanders’ FOOD managed and coordinated the project.
+The project was executed in collaboration with VIVES University and ILVO (Flanders Research Institute for Agriculture, Fisheries and Food).

 ILVO